rom1504/image_embeddings/README.md

 Using efficientnet to provide embeddings for retrieval.

 Why this repo ?
 Embeddings are a widely used technique that is well known in scientific circles.
 But it seems to be underused and not very well known for most engineers.
 I want to show how easy it is to represent things as embeddings, and how many application this unlocks.
+Checkout the [demo](https://rom1504.github.io/image_embeddings/) first!

 ![knn example](knn_example.png)